Child Care Subsidy & Support

 • Play games with them to touch on a whole host of learning domains: literacy, numeracy, and inquiry.
 This will also show you how your child responds to games – an insight into how they view winning, losing, fairness and equality.

-Journey’s School Transition Program
+Journey’s Kinder+ Program

 Transitioning from Journey Early Learning to school is a year-long commitment and continuous process.
 We value the connections that we make with the schools, and we keep in touch with them year after year.
 Our Early Childhood Teachers make every effort to visit our Kinder children in their new school and in the past, we’ve even had children come back for a visit to show off their school uniforms and tell us about their school experiences.